PLANNING

 Planned timeline

 The project is in the early planning stages and site investigations are underway.
-Further detailed design, engineering assessments and community consultation will inform the design of the project.
+Further detailed design, engineering assessments and community consultation will inform the design.

-Construction will begin in 2026 with the boom gates gone for good and the rail bridge complete in 2027.
+Construction will begin later this year with the boom gates gone for good and trains running on the new rail bridge in 2027.

 Sign up for email updates to stay up to date with the latest news on this project.